JScarry/DR_project/README.md

 ## Stopping the server
 To stop the server running: Go to your cmd and press `ctrl` and  `C` together.

+## References and Acknowledgements
+Acknowledgment to Lecturer Andrew Beatty for guidance through the 23-24: DATA REPRESENTATION module.
+Specific references throughout the code.

 ### End